 The movie Wine Country directed by and starring Amy Poehler is a girlfriend’s weekend romp through Napa Valley.
-Of course, I had to watch it, but found myself cringing at a scene that illustrates the mistaken idea that we humans have a universal perception of aromas and flavors.
+Of course, I had to watch it a few years ago, but found myself cringing at a scene that illustrates the mistaken idea that we humans have a universal perception of aromas and flavors.
+That is a fact worth revisiting.

-The birthday party group has arrived at Artesa Winery, which is displayed onscreen in all its landscaped glory.
-Abby, played by Poehler and birthday honoree Rebecca, played by Rachel Dratch meet sommelier Mason played by Craig Cackowski who is pouring a Chardonnay for them to taste…
+The plot involves a birthday party group arriving at Artesa Winery, which is displayed onscreen in all its landscaped glory.
+Abby, played by Poehler and birthday honoree Rebecca, played by Rachel Dratch, meet sommelier Mason played by Craig Cackowski who is pouring a Chardonnay for them to taste:

 Mason: “Anyone picking up on the notes of honeysuckle?
 Let me know what you smell.
 There’s no right answers.”